rust-lang/rust/src/doc/guide-lifetimes.md

 parameters; named lifetimes indicate which parameter that is.

-In the previous examples, function parameter types did not include a lifetime name.
-In those examples, the compiler simply creates a fresh name for the lifetime automatically: that is, the lifetime name is guaranteed to refer to a distinct lifetime from the lifetimes of all other parameters.
+In the previous code samples, function parameter types did not include a lifetime name.
+The compiler simply creates a fresh name for the lifetime
+automatically: that is, the lifetime name is guaranteed to refer to a distinct lifetime from the lifetimes of all other parameters.

 Named lifetimes that appear in function signatures are conceptually the same as the other lifetimes we have seen before, but they are a bit